-On December 13, 2023, the Corporation repurchased for cancellation 2,266,537 subordinate voting shares, or 5.1% of total shares outstanding at the time, as part of a series of transactions related to Rogers Communications Inc.'s sale of its entire holdings in Cogeco and Cogeco Communications.
-In addition to generating free cash flow per share accretion, the transactions increased the Corporation's public float by 29.5% at the time.
+On December 13, 2023, Cogeco repurchased for cancellation 5,969,390 of its subordinate voting shares, or 38.2% of total shares outstanding at the time, as part of a series of transactions related to Rogers Communications Inc.'s sale of its entire holdings in Cogeco and Cogeco Communications.
+In order to partially finance this purchase, Cogeco concurrently sold 2,266,537 subordinate voting shares of its holding in Cogeco Communications to Cogeco Communications and 1,423,692 subordinate voting shares to CDPQ.
+In addition to generating free cash flow per share accretion for both companies, the transactions increased Cogeco's net asset value and Cogeco Communications' public float.